-- a computer PC, laptop or iPad (mobile phones are not suitable)
+- a computer PC, laptop or iPad.
+(Mobile phones are NOT suitable)

 - a webcam

-You do not need any prior experience of video calling as before each session the following is sent to you by email:
+Before each session the following will be sent to you by email:

-- A password for the session
+- A password to access the session

-Preparation for the first session involves:
+Preparation for the first session involves the following six steps: